prabhat4002/BiteSpeed-Backend-Intern-Assignment/README.md

 This project implements Bitespeed's Identity Reconciliation service, a web API that links customer contacts based on `email` and/or `phoneNumber`.
 It uses a PostgreSQL database to manage primary and secondary contacts, ensuring data consistency.
 The `POST /identify` endpoint processes JSON requests, consolidates contact information, and returns a unified customer identity.

-Built with Node.js, Express, and TypeScript, the service is deployed on Render and handles various identity reconciliation cases as per the assessment requirements.
+Built with Node.js, Express, and JavaScript, the service is deployed on Render and handles various identity reconciliation cases as per the assessment requirements.

 ---